 FOR YOUR CLASSROOM LIBRARY

-This is a great book to have on hand in any classroom – there are so many connections to math, visual art, music, dance, and of course, English/Language Arts.
+This is a great book and teacher reading list to have on hand in any classroom – there are so many connections to math, visual art, music, dance, and of course, English/Language Arts.
 A book all about belonging and finding where you fit into the larger picture, this is a fantastic read!

 MATH AT THE ART MUSEUM